Paul Sweezy: Academic career and military service

 Sweezy became an instructor at Harvard in 1938.
 It was there that he helped establish a local branch of the American Federation of Teachers, the Harvard Teachers' Union.
 In this interval also Sweezy wrote lectures that later became one of his most important works of economics, The Theory of Capitalist Development (1942), a book which summarized the labor theory of value of Marx and his followers.
-The book was the first in English to deal with such questions as the transformation problem thoroughly.
+The book was the first in English to deal thoroughly with such questions as the transformation problem.

 Sweezy worked for several New Deal agencies analyzing the concentration of economic power and the dynamics of monopoly and competition.
 This research included the influential study for the National Resources Committee, "Interest Groups in the American Economy" which identified the eight most powerful financial-industrial alliances in US business.

 From 1942 to 1945, Sweezy worked for the research and analysis division of the Office of Strategic Services.
 Sweezy was sent to London, where his work for the Office of Strategic Services (OSS) required his monitoring British economic policy for the US government.
-He went on to edit the OSS's monthly publication, European Political Report.
+He went on to edit the OSS's monthly publication European Political Report.
 Sweezy received the bronze star for his role in the war.
 He was the recipient of the Social Science Research Council Demobilization Award at war's end.

 On December 14, 2016, the U.S. Congress "awarded the Congressional Gold Medal collectively to the members of the Office of Strategic Services (OSS) in recognition of their superior and major contributions during World War II".

-Sweezy wrote extensively for the liberal press during the post-war period, including such publications as The Nation and The New Republic, among others.
+Sweezy wrote extensively for the liberal press during the post-war period, including such publications as The Nation and The New Republic.
 He also wrote a book, Socialism, published in 1949, as well as a number of shorter pieces which were collected in book form as The Present as History in 1953.
 In 1947 Sweezy quit his teaching position at Harvard, with two years remaining on his contract, to dedicate himself to full-time writing and editing.